atedeg/mdm/docs/_docs/event-storming.md

 src="https://www.youtube.com/embed/BvkPYtI8MF8?playlist=BvkPYtI8MF8&autoplay=1&mute=1&loop=1&controls=0&modestbranding=1">
 </iframe>

-We found Event Storming to be a refreshing way to approach domain modelling;
+We found Event Storming to be a refreshing way to approach domain modeling;
-the experts were immediatly engaged by the playfulness of the process and time flew by as we deepened our knowledge of the domain.
+the experts were immediately engaged by the playfulness of the process and time flew by as we deepened our knowledge of the domain.
 It also was a great way to understand how the different domain experts interacted with each other and what were the pain points they wish they could improve.

 ![Event Storming](images/eventStorming.svg)

-After this first session we kept in contact with Raffaella and Gianluca who helped us during the first phases of development when we had to define more precisely the ubiquitous language of the different bounded contexts.
+After this first session, we kept in contact with Raffaella and Gianluca who helped us during the first phases of development when we had to define more precisely the ubiquitous language of the different bounded contexts.